bytebase/bytebase.com-old/docs/features/tenant-database-mamangement.md

 ## **Labels**

 A label is a key-value pair that helps you identify the tenant for a database.
 The supported label keys are location and tenant currently.
-Workspace owner needs to predefine label values (tenant names) in the Workspace Label tab.dddd
+Workspace owner needs to predefine label values (tenant names) in the Workspace Label tab.

 ![Tenant Labels](/static/docs-assets/tntdbmngmt-tenant-labels.png)